moorepants/BicycleParameters/docs/description.rst

 - Converts benchmark parameters to other parametrizations.
 - Calculates the transfer functions of the open loop system.
-- Plots Bode diagrams of the open loop transfer functions.

 Example Code
 ============